Posted on 12/15/2015 in Digital Marketing

 - Bounce Rate

-The above report is quite neat, but it lacks flexibility and does not provide depth, it only scratches the surface, especially when you are in charged of enterprise level web properties that heavily depend on PDF download metrics to define campaign or brand success.
+The above report is quite neat, but it lacks flexibility and does not provide depth, it only scratches the surface, especially when you are in charge of enterprise-level web properties that heavily depend on PDF download metrics to define campaign or brand success.

 If you want to go pro with PDF tracking, you definitely have to use other tools and get your hands dirty with code and sophisticated configurations.